Yes, you can although they don’t develop in the same way, they would in your cat. Infection is more common in children than in adults.

 Humans become infected with roundworm by ingesting the eggs via contaminated soil (oral route) or larvae via raw/undercooked meat containing encysted larvae.
 Another route of infection is via fomites (contaminated objects such as towels).
 It takes several weeks before the eggs within the feces become infective in the soil.

 Once ingested, eggs hatch into larvae and penetrate the walls of the digestive tract, migrating to various tissues in the body, this causes an inflammatory response.
 This migration is known as visceral larva migrans migrans or toxocariasis.
-Young children, especially those with pica are at highest risk, although infection can occur in anybody.
+Young children, especially those with pica are at the highest risk, although infection can occur in anybody.

 As with hookworms, the roundworm larvae aren’t able to complete their life cycle within the human host, however, during migration the body mounts an immune response, leading to inflammation of the affected tissues, resulting in damage.
 If roundworms migrate to the eyes (ocular larva migrans), blindness can occur.
 Other organs affected include the liver, lungs, heart, and brain (rarely.